MissBendy/Media-Corruption-Scripts/README.md

 * pyyaml $~~~~~~$ # For YAML file support
 * colorama $~~$ # For colored terminal output

+**Video Scanner:**
+* validates metadata: Uses ffprobe to check if the video metadata is valid.
+If not, returns an error.
+* validates playback: Uses ffmpeg to check if the video plays correctly at three different positions: the start, middle, and end.
+It uses hardware acceleration via auto detection for better performance.

 -----------------------------------------------------------------------------------------------------------------------

 <ins>**Other Required Software That Installs Automatically:**</ins> $~$ FFmpeg, Chocolately, Nano or Terminal Editor